jphall663/awesome-machine-learning-interpretability/README.md

 # awesome-machine-learning-*interpretability* [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A curated list of awesome machine learning interpretability resources.
+A curated, but probably biased and incomplete, list of awesome machine learning interpretability resources.

 If you want to contribute to this list (*and please do!*) read over the [contribution guidelines](contributing.md), send a pull request, or contact me [@jpatrickhall](https://twitter.com/jpatrickhall).